 The amount of modded content available for Killing Floor is off the charts.
 Some of the most popular servers run custom maps all the time, with custom creatures, hundreds of custom weapons, and with support for up to 32 players (maybe even more).
 The developers really endorse modding, and as with Rising Storm, they are constantly hosting events and releasing free content.
 This is why they rank as one of the best game development studios of all time, and it helps their games stand out as true, superior PC games.

-Killing Floor also demonstrates some of the best, most advanced sound effects of all time, due to its incredible use of EAX (even though it is only EAX 3, aka EAX Advanced HD).
+Killing Floor also demonstrates some of the best, most advanced sound processing of all time, due to its incredible use of EAX (even though it is only EAX 3, aka EAX Advanced HD).

 No More Room in Hell is the next game on our list.
 Like the previous entry, this is a PC exclusive co-op survival horror game.